SAP private linky swear with Azure – connecting to not-yet supported PaaS with SAP Private Link Service for Azure

 Find the associated GitHub repos here.

-Continuing with the implementation journey of BTP Private Link Service (PLS) we will have a closer look at integrating services from the Azure PaaS portfolio, that are not yet added by SAP to the BTP solution.
+Continuing with the implementation journey of SAP Private Link Service (PLS) we will have a closer look at integrating services from the Azure PaaS portfolio, that are not yet added by SAP to the BTP solution.

 This post builds upon part 6 of the series in terms of SAP Personal Security Environment (PSE).